Annie0708/titanic/README.md

 # titanic
 Analysis of 'Titanic - Machine Learning from Disaster' data from Kaggle.
-C

 Current score in the Kaggle's competition is 0.78